If You Don’t Know the 2023 Pickleball Serve Rule, You’ll Hate Yourself Later

 Now: The Pre-Spun Ball or Finger Spin Will Be Banned

-The proposed 2023 pickleball serve rule change will ban the pre-spinning of the ball before the ball is hit.
+The 2023 pickleball serve rule change bans the pre-spinning of the ball before the ball is hit.
 This means that players will no longer be able to add a spin to the ball with their hand as they release the ball before the serve.

 If you are unsure what the pre-spun serve looks like, check out this video where we show you varieties of the pre-spun serve: https://youtu.be/Xb4PEsNHT28.